dcadenas/rubydeps/README.md

 A tool to create class dependency graphs from test suites.

-I think this is more useful than static analysis of the code base because of the high dynamic aspects of the language
+I think this is more useful than static analysis of the code base because of the high dynamic aspects of the language.

 Sample output
 -------------

-This is the result of running rubydeps on the [Rake](https://github.com/jimweirich/rake) tests:
+This is the result of running rubydeps on the [Rake](https://github.com/jimweirich/rake) tests after setting up its test helper with `Rubydeps.start`:

 ```bash
 rubydeps --class_name_filter='^Rake'